 WITS begins with a few foundational assumptions.
 That collaboration between teachers and artists can make deeper student engagement in creative writing possible.
 That students are already artists with voices worth hearing, and unique visions of our world that deserve to be honored.
 That students of all ages, abilities and backgrounds can experience the power (and pleasure!) that comes from learning tools to help us read and write well.
 That school isn’t somehow separate from our communities or culture, but rather the place where community is first forged, reckoned with, changed for good.
 WITS engages with schools as spaces for making.

-We offer 12- and 24-week creative writing residencies in poetry, fiction, nonfiction and playwriting lead by professional writers in our community.
+We offer 12- and 24-week creative writing residencies in poetry, fiction, nonfiction and more!
+Residencies are lead by professional writers in our community.
 Please call The Cabin at (208) 331-8000 or email firstname.lastname@example.org to learn more about hosting a WITS teaching-writer in your classroom.

 WITS Works for Students